 • Only one parent/ carer can visit and attend the settle.

-• Prospective parents are shown around after 4.30pm.
+• Prospective parents are shown around.

 • Prospective parents will be shown main room and can view entire nursery via virtual tour.